mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 	  #+END_QUERY
 ## Example 6 - Work With Project Tasks
 collapsed:: false
 	- People often use tasks/todos in the context of projects.
-Here we have a page dedicated to the `example` project -
+Here we have a page dedicated to the `example` project.
+We added `type:: example` right under the title.
+Now we can search for tasks (NOW or DOING), on
+	-
 	  ```clojure
 	  	#+BEGIN_QUERY